-Nabeel Masih (20) has been in prison in Pakistan since September 2016, when he was accused of liking and sharing a Facebook post that allegedly “defamed and disrespected” the Kaaba in Mecca.
+Nabeel Masih (20) was imprisoned in Pakistan in September 2016, when he was accused of liking and sharing a Facebook post that allegedly “defamed and disrespected” the Kaaba in Mecca.
 At the time of his arrest, Nabeel was only 16 and illiterate.
 He said Muslim friends set up the account in his name and posted the image.
 Despite the weakness of the case against him, in May 2018 Nabeel was sentenced to ten years in prison for blasphemy.
-His lawyer has appealed to the Supreme Court in Lahore.

 On 17 September 2016, Christian teenager Nabeel Masih from Punjab’s Kasur district, 50 km southwest of Lahore, was accused of liking and sharing a Facebook post that defamed and disrespected the Kaaba in Mecca.
 His accuser Akhtar Ali said that he and some friends were looking at Facebook profiles when they discovered a picture on Nabeel’s timeline that depicted the Kaaba with a pig on top.

 The Kaaba is the building at the centre of Islam’s most sacred mosque in Mecca and is the holiest Muslim site in the world.
 Said in the Quran to have been built by Abraham and his son Ishmael, its name is Arabic for cube.

 Akhtar Ali filed a blasphemy accusation against Nabeel at Phoolnagar Police Station.
 He stated: “I was with my friends… We took our friend Waqar’s mobile phone and started seeing pictures of his various friends on Facebook.
 But when we opened Nabeel Masih’s profile, there was a picture posted in which the Kaaba is defamed and disrespected.
 Seeing that picture, our religious feelings were hurt.”